 With this page, you can see the the “Most Added,” “Most Dropped,” “Most Viewed,” and “Most Traded” players in CBS leagues.
 If you are in a CBS league already, you can view this within your league, and it will show you which players are available on the waiver wire — which is absolutely invaluable!

-I remember working with Robert Burghardt back in like 2000 and 2001, when I owned FantasyRef.com.
+I remember working with Robert Burghardt back in 2000, when I owned FantasyRef.com.
 Smart guy!
 I really like this tool, too!
 Cool way to get dollar values for a league with a specific size and style.
 And you don’t end up seeing 40 catchers with dollar values, like you would at some of the major media sites.
 (Very few leagues are drafting 40 catchers – much less spending $1 or more on them!)

 You can even adjust the percentages you would like to spend on each position.
 They also show you their projections for each player for the coming season, so you understand why there’s a difference in price.